Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Exploring the parameter space

 \subsubsection{The instabilities in the PL profile at low $Fr$: density ratio ($\delta$) variation}

-Here, we interpret the instabilities admitted by the PL profile of \figref{fig2a}, at low Froude (infinite Bond) and for varying density ratio, employing wave resonance ideas reviewed in \cite{carpenter2011instability}. \Figref{fig8a} shows the phase-speed versus wavenumber (refer to the inset for the narrow range of wavenumbers, which are unstable and shaded) for the PL profile at $\delta=0.001$ and $Fr\approx 10$.
+Here, we interpret the instabilities admitted by the PL profile of figure \ref{fig2a}, at low Froude (infinite Bond) and for varying density ratio, employing wave resonance ideas reviewed in \cite{carpenter2011instability}.
+Figure \ref{fig7a} shows the phase-speed versus wavenumber (refer to the inset for the narrow range of wavenumbers, which are unstable and shaded) for the PL profile at $\delta=0.001$ and $Fr\approx 10$.
 The three solid blue lines in the figure are obtained from the numerical solution to the dispersion relation given by eqn. \ref{eq3.2}.
-Recall that the density interface at $z=0$ (refer \figref{fig2a}) supports stable prograde and retrograde surface-gravity waves in the absence of shear (labelled as $c_{gc}^{+}$ and $c_{gc}^{-}$ in dashed red and dashed cyan respectively in \figref{fig8a}, the `$gc$' subscript stands for gravity-capillary, although we have set surface tension to zero here).
-The vorticity interface when present alone at $z=\Delta$ and in the absence of stratification, supports a stable retrograde vorticity wave ($c_v(\Delta)$, green dashed line in \figref{fig8a}).
-Similarly, the vorticity interface at $z=0$ when present alone, supports a stable prograde vorticity wave ($c_v(0)$, yellow dashed line); note that one of the blue curves computed from the numerical solution to eqn. \ref{eq3.2}, asymptotes to the green dashed line in \figref{fig8a}.
-However, the other two blue curves from the numerical solution to eqn. \ref{eq3.2} are indistinguishable from the two $c_{gc}$ modes, indicating the negligible effect of shear on the phase-speed of these.
+Recall that the density interface at $z=0$ (refer figure \ref{fig2a}) supports stable prograde and retrograde surface-gravity waves in the absence of shear (labelled as $c_{g}^{+}$ and $c_{g}^{-}$ in dashed red and dashed cyan respectively in figure \ref{fig7a}).
+The vorticity interface when present alone at $z=\Delta$ and in the absence of stratification, supports a stable retrograde vorticity wave ($c_v(\Delta)$, green dashed line in figure \ref{fig7a}).
+Similarly, the vorticity interface at $z=0$ when present alone, supports a stable prograde vorticity wave ($c_v(0)$, yellow dashed line); note that one of the blue curves computed from the numerical solution to eqn. \ref{eq3.2}, asymptotes to the green dashed line in figure \ref{fig7a}.
+However, the other two blue curves from the numerical solution to eqn. \ref{eq3.2} are indistinguishable from the two $c_{g}$ modes, indicating the negligible effect of shear on the phase-speed of these.